Hot Club of Cow Town - Hot Jazz and Western Swing

 Flawless Western Swing and Jazz fusion as the Hot Club return to their roots.

-A new Hot Club of Cowtown release is a pretty big deal in these circles and as my detractors probably believe I don’t know enough about Country music to do such a record justice (as if!)
-I invited two friends who are HCCT fans around for a listen on Sunday morning.
+A new Hot Club of Cowtown release is a pretty big deal in these circles and as my detractors probably believe

 The Philadelphia Inquirer